-The IPPCR course is offered yearly at the NIH Building 10, Clinical Center Lipsett Amphitheater on Monday and Tuesday nights from 5:00pm to 6:30pm during the months of October through March.
-The course can also be viewed online from a remote location using long distance learning tools, and if registered, individuals can also view archived content on the course website.
-This course will be of interest to physicians, scientists, medical students, and any other health professional looking in enhance their knowledge in clinical research.
+The IPPCR course is offered annually at the NIH Building 10, Clinical Center Lipsett Amphitheater on Monday and Tuesday nights from 5:00pm to 6:30pm from October through March.
+The course can also be viewed live from a remote location using long distance learning tools, and if registered, individuals can also view archived content on the course website.
+This course will be of interest to physicians, basic scientists, medical students, nurses, and any other health professional seeking to enhance their knowledge in clinical research.
 There is no academic credit offered for attending and completing this course.
 However, a certificate of completion is awarded upon successful completion of the course, which includes scoring 75% or higher on the final exam.
 There is no cost for the course.

-- To become familiar with the basic epidemiologic methods involved in clinical research;
+- To become familiar with the basic statistical methods involved in clinical research;

 - To be able to discuss the principles involved in the ethics of clinical research, the legal issues involved in clinical research, and the regulations involved in human subjects research, including the role of institutional review boards (IRBs) in clinical research, and issues involving special populations.

 - To become familiar with the principles and issues involved in monitoring patient-oriented research.